A Daughter Of Coal Country Battles Climate Change — And Her Father's Doubt

 A version of this story first aired as part of WBEZ's climate change project "Heat of the Moment" — an initiative made possible with support from the Joyce Foundation, which is also among NPR's financial supporters.

 Her beliefs put her at odds with her own family.
-Ashley's dad, Mark, describes himself as a "coal burning farmer."
+Ashley's father, Mark, describes himself as a "coal burning farmer."
 During the primary season, Ashley was supporting Bernie Sanders and her father was an ardent Trump supporter.

 It seemed like the two couldn't agree on anything.
 But when they start talking about local, natural gas jobs that have been popping up in southwest Pennsylvania, there is some common ground.

 "Our area has been neglected since the collapse of the steel industry, the collapse of the coal industry, and finally something's coming back, and I think that's giving people hope," Ashley says.
-"But I am nervous, in order to make money people exploit the environment."
+"But I am nervous; in order to make money people exploit the environment."

 Her father now agrees that bringing life back to the local economy can't come at the cost of the environment.